We’re on a mission to build Africa into a world power in 10 years —Oluwatoyin Banjo, project director, Ideation Hub Africa

 In what way is the coronavirus pandemic in the country and the lockdown directive by the government affecting your business?
 And, how do you improvise?

 We know how serious this pandemic is and we know the government is making efforts to combat its spread across the country.
 On the other hand, we as an organisation are forward-looking, law-abiding in our business approach, and we are going to abide by the laws of the land.
 That said, our business rides on technology and it’s service-orientated.
 So, the lockdown doesn’t have adverse effect on us.
 Instead, it has been a pedestal to leveraging technology to provide impact-driven solutions that’ll transform the businesses and the sector we play in.
 Our team has been working remotely and we use different communication modes to deliver our deliverables.
 Responsibilities are clearly delineated and communicated, and we’ve performance matrix put in place to monitor and evaluate assignments.

 As a mass communicator, what is your take on the social media bill and the hate speech bill before the Senate?

 Freedom of speech can’t be suppressed.
 There’re pre-existing laws and regulations that are ready in place that address and govern some of the excesses highlighted in the social media bill and the hate speech bill as regards the operations of the mass media and the digital media.
-I believe if they’re pre-existing laws that address this issues then there’s no need to enact into law another sets of regulations when there’re subsisting regulations addressing this excesses
+I believe if there are pre-existing laws that address these issues then there’s no need to enact into law another set of regulations when there’re subsisting regulations addressing these excesses

 Early this year, you were one of the 50 people that were conferred with the Royal African Young Leadership Forum award by the Ooni of Ife, Oba Adeyeye Enitan Ogunwusi, Ojaja II.
 Tell us about the award and what its conferment on you means to you?